mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 ## Paragraph 1 Part 4

-> 況乎全體逈出塵埃兮、孰信拂拭之手段。大都不離當處兮、豈用修行之脚頭者乎。
+> 況乎全體逈出塵埃兮、孰信拂拭之手段。

 > Indeed, the Whole Body is far beyond the world’s dust.
 Who could believe in a means to brush it clean?
-It is never apart from one right where one is.
-What is the use of going off here and there to practice?
-[EB]
+(EB)

 > Indeed, the whole body is free from dust.
 Who could believe in a means to brush it clean?
-It is never apart from this very place; what is the use of traveling around to practice?
-[SZ]
+(SZ)

 ## Commentary

-“The whole body” is *zenshin* (全身) in Japanese. *Zenshin* as “the whole body” also appears in Dōgen’s *Ikka myōju*, “One Bright Pearl”:
+“The whole body” here is *zenshin* (全身) in Japanese. *Zenshin* as “the whole body” also appears in Dōgen’s Zenji’s *Ikka myōju*, “One Bright Pearl”:

  > Thus, the suchness and beginninglessness of this bright pearl is limitless.
 It is the one bright pearl of all the worlds in the ten directions; it is not described as “two” or “three.”
 Its whole body is a single true dharma eye; its whole body is the true body; its whole body is a single phrase; its whole body is radiance; its whole body is the whole mind.
 When it is the whole body, it is not obstructed by the whole body.
 It is round, round; it rolls round and round.
 >